ARJAN SINGH BHULLAR is feeling his patience being tested by a prolonged wait for his long-awaited next fight.

 The bout, which will unify Arjan's (11-1) Undisputed ONE Heavyweight Championship belt with Anatoly Malykhin's (12-0) ONE Interim Heavyweight Championship, is one of the biggest fights of the year for the promotion.
 However, it's now been rescheduled multiple times.

 Initially, the two giants were supposed to clash in ONE 161 in September 2022 but an injury forced Arjan to get a surgery on his arm, and the fight was delayed.
 The bout was rescheduled to March 2023, at ONE Fight Night 8.
 This time, there was some issue with the broadcasters' scheduling and the bout was postponed again.
-Now, it seems, the targeted date for the fight is around July.
+But now, the fight is set to take place on 23rd June at ONE Fight Night 22 in Bangkok, Thailand.

 Talking to TFG exclusively, Arjan expressed how he felt about the delays,